vietfood/cs4all-vn/roofline.md

 {% enddetails %}

-**Problem 2 [int8 + bf16 matmul]:** In practice we sometimes do different weight vs. activation quantization, so we might quantize weights in int8 but keep activations in bfloat16 (and consequently perform the matmul in bfloat16).
+**Problem 2 [int8 + bf16 matmul]:** In practice we sometimes do different weight vs. activation quantization, so we might quantize our weights in int8 but keep activations in bfloat16 (and consequently perform the matmul in bfloat16).
 At what batch size do we become compute bound?
 As above, assume `1.97e14` bfloat16 FLOPs/s.

+*Hint: this means specifically `bfloat16[B, D] * int8[D, F] -> bfloat16[B, F]` where $B$ is the "batch size".*

 {% details Click here for the answer. %}

-Again assuming B is small, we have 2BDF bfloat16 FLOPs but only DF weights.
+Again assuming B is small, we have 2BDF bfloat16 FLOPs but only DF weights (instead of 2DF in bfloat16).
 This means we become compute-bound when $$2B > 240$$ or $$B > 120$$.
 This is a lot lower, meaning if we can do int8 weight quantization (which is fairly easy to do) but still do bfloat16 FLOPs, we get a meaningful win in efficiency (although int8 OPs would be better).

 {% enddetails %}